thlorenz/nad/README.md

 ### nad fetch

-Fetches source for configured Node.js version.
+Fetches source for configured node version.

 ### nad inject

-Injects project in current folder into Node.js build.
+Injects project in current folder into node build.

 ### nad restore

-Restores Node.js build to its original state by removing the addon project that was injected previously.
+Restores node build to its original state by removing the addon project that was injected previously.

 ### nad help

 Prints help about `nad configure`

 ## Caveats

-Supports only node `< v0.11` right now due to changes in module loading in `0.11+`.
-Support for `>= 0.11` is under way.

-Xcode does not properly copy over the `debug-support.cc` into it's `DerivedSources`.
+For `node<v0.12` you may get an error when running with Xcode Xcode does not properly copy over the `debug-support.cc` into it's `DerivedSources`.
 So if you get an error similar to:

 ```